web-platform-tests/rfcs/rfcs/interop_2023.md

 The team will meet regularly, with agenda issues created in the repo at least 48 hours in advance, and meeting minutes posted in the issue.

-The team makes decisions based on consensus, which is defined as support from at least two participating organizations and no objections.
-Additionally, during the [proposal selection](#proposal-selection) process, the positions of implementers in each browser engine are used to determine whether a proposal will be accepted, to ensure that the proposal is on track to interoperability across browser engines.
+The team makes decisions based on consensus, which is defined as support from at least two participating organizations and no opposition.

 The Interop 2023 effort is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).